nselby/nselby.github.io/_posts/2016-08-29-When-Security-Monitoring-Provides-Neither-Security-Nor-Monitoring.md

 <p>After an hour of being transferred to people, the person who understood how the box worked told us all the reasons he should not look at his box to answer the question.
 “You have a monitoring account,” he said, “What you are describing now sounds like an incident response.
 I would be happy to get our IR team on the line for you...”</p>

 <p>My crazy friend Tim was always broke and under investigation, and he used to do an impersonation of an arrogant banker telling him why he couldn’t take any money out.
-“You see, sir,” the snooty manager would tell Tim, “You have what we call a, “You-can’t-have-any-of-your-money-account,” and what that means is that you can’t have any of your money.”
+“You see, sir,” the snooty manager would tell Tim, “You have what we call a, “<em>You-can’t-have-any-of-your-money-account</em>,” and what that means is that you can’t have any of your money.”

 <p>The MSSP guy was sounding like Tim’s branch manager.</p>